 Returns Management

-In the case of returns, the 3PL can also manage the process.
+The 3PL can also manage the return process.
 They will receive and process returned items.

 Customer Service